hasura/graphql-engine/README.md

 ## Architecture

 The Hasura GraphQL Engine fronts a Postgres database instance and can accept GraphQL requests from your client apps.
-It can be configured to work with your existing auth system and can handle access control using field-level rules with dynamic variables from your auth system.
+It can be configured to work with your existing auth system and can handle access control using field-level rules with dynamic variables from your authorized system.

 You can also merge remote GraphQL schemas and provide a unified GraphQL API.